-MUS E695 Seminar in Voice Pedagogy Research (3 cr.)
-P: Voice major or consent of instructor.
+E695 Seminar in Vocal Pedagogy Research (3 cr.)
+P: Consent of instructor.
 For advanced students in voice and voice pedagogy.
-A study of materials related to the study of voice pedagogy through resource reviews.
-A major research paper and multimedia lecture will be prepared and presented.
+Formal research paper required.

-MUS E696 Practicum in Teaching Studio Voice (3 cr.)
+E696 Practicum in Teaching Studio Voice (3 cr.)
 P: E 694 Applied Comparative Voice Pedagogy or E 695 Seminar in Vocal Pedagogy Research and consent of instructor.
 For doctoral students in voice who have not held associate instructor positions in voice.
-Supervised teaching experience of secondary voice students.
-Development of syllabi and materials for studio voice instruction.
+Supervised teaching experience for secondary voice students and development of syllabi and materials for studio voice instruction.